Chigbo-Asomugha/S3-CloudFront-Hosting/README.md

 **INTRODUCTION**

-In this documentation, I would be deploying a one of the not-too-elaborate websites I wrote with just HTML and CSS, no javscript.
+In this documentation, I would be deploying one of the not-too-elaborate websites I wrote with just HTML and CSS, no javscript.
 I want to do this using Amazon S3 bucket as well as give it wings to fly using CloudFront as the content delivery network.
-The step-by-step process herein will help anyone who wants to achieve the same result at their own respective ends and convinience.
+The step-by-step process herein will help anyone who wants to achieve the same result at their own respective ends and convenience.
 To ensure a seamless process, make sure you have the files for your static website ready in some folders on your local machine.

 **DEFINITION OF TERMS**